-Agreement templates PAGE Agreement with another principal to have work carried out 29 Agreement with a worker to have work carried out 30 Editable Word versions of these agreement templates are available from the ECA website.
-Garment Specification Sheets (Work Records) Work Record (Garment Specification Sheet) for another principal 32 Work Record (Garment Specification Sheet) for a worker 33 Editable Excel versions of these spreadsheets are available from the ECA website.
+Agreement templates PAGE Agreement with another principal to have work carried out 29 Agreement with a worker to have work carried out 30 Editable Word versions of these agreement templates are available from the Ethical Clothing Australia v vebsite.
+Garment Specification Sheets (Work Records) Work Record (Garment Specification Sheet) for another principal 32 Work Record (Garment Specification Sheet) for a worker 33 Editable Excel versions of these spreadsheets are available from the Ethical Clothing Australia website ∍.
 Agreement checklists Checklist for making an agreement with another principal 34 Checklist for making an agreement with a worker 34 Text from the TCF Award Outworker Provisions 36 Outwork and Related Provisions - Schedule F from the TCF Award 37 Information Statement for Outworkers - Appendix to Schedule F from the TCF Award 45 Glossary 47 Contact details 49